polkadot-developers/knowledgebase/CONTRIBUTING.md

 These are general style guidelines that can help create clearer documentation:

-- **Write in plain U.S. English.** You should write in plain U.S. English and try to avoid over-complicated words when you describe something.
+- **Write in plain U.S. English.** You should write in plain U.S. English and try to avoid complicated words when you describe something.

 - **Avoid using pronouns such as "I" or "we".** These can be quite ambiguous when someone reads the documentation.
-It is better to say "You should do…." instead of "We recommend that you do….".
 It is OK to use "you" as this allows the documentation to speak to a user.

 - **Know your relative pronouns.**